Defective Products and Product Liability

 Some examples of defective products are listed below.
 Please note there are far too many products to list, and these are just to give you an idea of the pervasiveness of defective products:

-- Automobiles, trucks, motorcycles, ATV’s, commercial trucks and buses, all other motor vehicles
+- Automobiles, trucks, motorcycles, ATV’s, commercial trucks and buses

 - Auto products – tires, brakes, air bags, steering mechanisms, engine parts, etc.